CrystalRedmon/weekend-react-gallery/README.md

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).